pkliui/SkiNet/docs/source/datasets.md

 ## Modifications to the default Dataset class

-The following describes a few modifications to PyTorch's default Dataset class used in SkiNet in order to prevent the so-called "Memory-on_copy" prolem that was observed
+The following describes a few modifications to PyTorch's default Dataset class used in SkiNet in order to prevent the so-called "Memory-on_copy" problem that was observed
 - in https://github.com/pytorch/pytorch/issues/13246#issuecomment-905703662